big-tuwien/big-tuwien.github.io/content/publication/tuw-172321/index.md

 links:
 - name: Publik
   url: https://publik.tuwien.ac.at/showentry.php?ID=172321&lang=2
+publication: 'Vortrag: Workshop on Future Mobile Experiences: next generation mobile interaction and contextualization, Lund, Sweden; 19.10.2008; in: "Proceedings of the Workshop on Future Mobile Experiences", (2008), 4 S'
 publication_types:
 - '1'
 publishDate: '2008-10-19'
-specifics: 'Vortrag: Workshop on Future Mobile Experiences: next generation mobile interaction and contextualization, Lund, Sweden; 19.10.2008; in: "Proceedings of the Workshop on Future Mobile Experiences", (2008), 4 S.'
 title: 'Real-World Tagging in the Wild: On the Usability and Accessibility of NFC-based Interactions'
 url_pdf: ''